Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

 # Lite-Machines-TMC1000-ReWork
 This project is designed as a step by step process to work around the proprietary hardware and software that has been out of date for years, on the Lite Machines TMC1000 CNC machine.
-This project will allow you to build an updated the controller module for the CNC machine with modern harware (Raspberry Pi / Planet CNC Controller) and modern software
+This project will allow you to build an updated the controller module for the CNC machine with modern hardware (Raspberry Pi / Planet CNC Controller) and modern software
 (PlanetCNC).

 This project was created by the teachers and students at Nashua High School South in the Manufacturing class.
 The problem came apparent that there were many CNC machines not being